Teófilo Gutiérrez: International career

 Gutiérrez scored in his international debut for Colombia on 7 August 2009 in a 2–1 victory against El Salvador.
 In his third call up to the Colombia national team, he made his first competitive appearance in a qualifying game for the 2010 FIFA World Cup against Ecuador, scoring the second goal in a 2–0 victory.

+Gutierrez was selected for the 2011 Copa America, making 3 appearances as a substitute.

-During the 2014 FIFA World Cup qualifiers, Gutiérrez scored six goals in 11 matches, including a brace in a 4–0 victory against Uruguay on 7 September 2012, and Colombia's first goal in a 3–3 draw against Chile, after having trailed 3–0 on 11 October 2013.
+During the 2014 FIFA World Cup qualifiers, Gutiérrez scored six goals in 11 matches, including a brace in a 4–0 victory against Uruguay on 7 September 2012, and Colombia's first goal in a 3–3 draw against Chile on 11 October 2013.
 This result ensured Colombia's qualification to the 2014 World Cup.
 In June 2014, he was named in Colombia's squad for the 2014 FIFA World Cup finals and, after the withdrawal of Radamel Falcao through injury, took the number 9 shirt for Los Cafeteros.
 In the team's opening match of the tournament, Gutiérrez scored Colombia's second goal in a 3–0 win against Greece.

+In the 2015 Copa America Gutierrez made 4 substitute appearances.

 In May 2018 he was named in Colombia's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.